 skip to Main Content

-You may not have realized that Missouri special needs planning is something you need to consider for your family.
-However, you are not alone in your desire to bulletproof your children’s inheritance, used to care for them after you’re gone, from creditors and predators.
+You may not have realized that Missouri and Arkansas special needs planning is something you need to consider for your family.
+However, you aren’t alone in your desire to bulletproof your children’s inheritance against creditors and predators after you’re gone.
 And a catastrophic illness can wipe out a child’s inheritance overnight.
-If your child has or should develop needs in the future (such as mental or physical disabilities), you MUST plan.
-Your plan must not only address the transfer of assets to your special needs family member upon your death but also establish guardianship for their care and support throughout their lifetime.
+If your child has, or should develop, needs in the future (such as mental or physical disabilities), you MUST plan with a special needs planning attorney.
+Your plan not only addresses the transfer of assets to your family member with special needs upon your death but also establishes guardianship for their care and support throughout their lifetime.

-Establishing a Supplemental Needs Trust in Missouri
+Establishing a Supplemental Needs Trust in Missouri or Arkansas

 Back To Top